Adithya Varma: Plot

 With Parthi's help, Adhi finds a rented apartment and joins a private hospital as a surgeon.
 To cope with his emotions, he starts taking drugs, attempts one-night stands, buys a pet dog and names it after Meera and drinks alcohol; all of which are unsuccessful.
-Within months, he becomes a successful surgeon and a high-functioning alcoholic who is feared by the hospital's staff members, one of the reasons being his high surgery count.
-Adhi's self-destructing behaviour and refusal to move on worries Parthi and Tarun.
+Within months, he becomes a highly successful surgeon and a high-functioning alcoholic who is both respected and feared by the hospital's staff members, one of the reasons being his high surgery count.
+Adhi's self-destructive behaviour and refusal to move on worry Parthi and Tarun.
 He persuades one of his patients, Priya Menen, a leading film star, to have a no-strings relationship with him, which he ends when she falls in love with him.

 On a day off, Adhi unwillingly agrees to perform life-saving surgery and collapses with dehydration.
 The hospital staff examine his blood samples, which show traces of alcohol and cocaine.
 The hospital chief files a case against Adhitya, who accepts the truth on the grounds of violating his professional ethics during an in-house court hearing, despite Parthi making arrangements to bail him out.
 Adhi's medical license is cancelled for five years and he is evicted from the flat.
 The next morning, Parthi manages to reach Adithya to convey his grandmother's death; he meets Vasudevan, and they reconcile.
 Adhi gives up his self-destructive habits soon after.

 While leaving for a vacation, Adhi sees a pregnant Meera sitting in a park.
 Convinced that she is unhappy with her marriage, Adhi meets her after returning from his vacation.
 Meera reveals that she left her husband days after their marriage and continued to work in a clinic.
 She tells Adhi that he is the child's father, and they reunite.
 The pair marries, and Meera's father apologises for misunderstanding their love for each other.